deliciousbrains/wp-migrate-db-anonymization/readme.txt

 Requires PHP: 5.3.3
 License: GPLv3

-Integrates with WP Migrate DB and WP Migrate DB Pro to anonymize user data on database export, pull or push.
+Addon for WP Migrate DB and WP Migrate DB Pro to anonymize user data on database export, pull or push.

 == Description ==

+This addon requires [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro) or [WP Migrate DB](https://wordpress.org/plugins/wp-migrate-db/).

-Ensure no user personal data is included when a database is exported, pulled or pushed using WP Migrate DB (export) or WP Migrate DB Pro (export, pull, push).
+Ensure no user personal data is included when a database is exported, pulled or pushed using [WP Migrate DB](https://wordpress.org/plugins/wp-migrate-db/) (export) or [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro) (export, pull, push).

 When the plugin is activated it will anonymize by default.
 You will need to deactivate the plugin to turn it off.